VSSSE/VSS-DOC/SRS.md

 **3.1.3 Choose a title**

-The user can choose one song from the listed soundtrack.
+The user can choose one song from the listed soundtrack and select it by clicking/tapping it.

 **3.1.4 Look up similar songs**